drizzoai-afk/matriosha/README.md

 matriosha agent list
 ```

-**Token safety**: use real tokens carefully; they are the gate to your data.
+Use real tokens carefully; they are the gate to your data.

 ### Verification workflow

-**When to run**: after connecting agents or writing memory, verify the local audit trail and vault integrity.
+**When to run**:

+After connecting agents or writing memory, verify the local audit trail and vault integrity.

 ```bash
 matriosha audit verify